ark-freya/round-monitor/README.md

 If you wish to safely update Core using the CLI, pass the `--no-restart` flag to the `ark update` command to update Core without restarting the process afterwards.
 When this is complete, execute a safe restart as per the above instructions.
 The whole process can be automated by also passing the `--force` flag to the `ark update` command like so: `ark update --force --no-restart ; curl --request POST http://127.0.0.1:5001/restart`.

-If using Core Control, run `ccontrol update core ; ccontrol restart safe`.
+If using Core Control, run `ccontrol update core` which will automatically initiate a safe restart if the plugin is enabled and both Relay and Forger processes are running.

 ## Credits